Education

 Summary

-Ethics and moral values are the core of community development and welfare which requires being highlighted.
+Ethics and moral values are the core of community development and welfare, and they must be highlighted.
 This report addresses two videos, A ‘Place of their Own’ and ‘Community Action and the Environment’, that shows two different community catering a similar incident of protest with the effort of the whole community.
-The report sheds light on the various principles and policies adopted by the two diverse communities to stand against the unethical practices performed by the company which is damaging the environment and causing harm to the community.
-The report, finally, concludes and recommends the possible actions that could’ve been taken by the communities to handle their situation get better results.
+The report sheds light on the various principles and policies adopted by the two diverse communities to stand against the unethical practices performed by the company, which damage the environment and cause harm to the community.
+The report finally concludes and recommends the possible actions that could’ve been taken by the communities to handle their situation and get better results.

 Additionally, the report addresses the five models of community development by Kenny (2016) used by the two communities for their development and welfare.